sl4m/gnu_smalltalk_koans/README.markdown

 All koan files contain a set of tests, each starting with 'test'.
 Solve each test one by one, running `script/run` in between.

+By default, `script/run` does not reveal the answer.
+If you are truly stuck in a koan, type `script/run_and_reveal` to run and reveal the answer.
+Use this sparingly!

 ### Editors with Smalltalk support

 * [redcar](https://github.com/redcar/redcar)